How Pearl Harbor Shaped the Modern World as We Know Today

 It Solidified the US as a National Player

 Pearl Harbor had wide-reaching international effects since it caused the United States to fully enter World War II.
-After the war was one, only the US was left standing mostly intact.

 It Established America’s Navy as the Strongest in the World

-But the Japanese attack on Pearl Harbor changed all that.
+But the Japanese attack changed everything.

 It Led to the End of WWII